-Follow the progression of the Planck Length to the Observable Universe in just 202 notations within this horizontally-scrolled, working chart of the universe, Planck Length is always and necessarily defined by light and Planck Time.
+Follow the progression of the Planck Length to the Observable Universe in just 202 notations, Planck Length is always and necessarily defined by light and Planck Time.

 If the first manifestation of physicality is the sphere, the entire universe is filled with spheres defined by the Planck Length divided by Planck Time and equal to light.
 Here we just might begin to demythologize dark matter and dark energy.

 This universe is enveloped with light, non-visible and penetrating everything, everywhere for all time.
 Within this model, here is a primordial carrier frequency once thought of as the ether.
 Notwithstanding, this formal definition, also involves the gravitational constant and the Planck Mass which is also a physical constant.
 We believe that this Planck scale is quite unlike any definition heretofore given by the academic and scholarly community in that is defined by all the dimensionless constants that define our Planck base units.
 More

 “In physics, the Planck length, denoted ℓP, is a unit of length, equal to 1.616199(97)×10−35 metres.
 It is a base unit in the system of Planck units, developed by physicist Max Planck.
 The Planck length can be defined from three fundamental physical constants: the speed of light in a vacuum, the Planck constant, and the gravitational constant.”

 “The Planck length is the scale at which classical ideas about gravity and space-time cease to be valid, and quantum effects dominate.
 This is the quantum of length, the smallest measurement of length with any meaning.
 And roughly equal to 1.6 x 10-35 m or about 10-20 times the size of a proton.”